timcdlucas/translucent_interpretable_ML_review/translucent.md

 random forest [@wright2015ranger, @breiman2001random]

 no reason effects for now. assuming iid.
+-->

+#### A priori variable selection

+The standard approach for modelling in ecology and comparative biology is to carefully select a relatively small suite of covariates based on \emph{a priori} knowledge of the system.
+As a model to commpare to, I fitted a linear model with \emph{a priori} variable selection.
+I chose body size [@leutenegger1979evolution, @tuomi1980mammalian], gestation length [@okkens1993influence, @bielby2007fast], metabolic rate [@white2004does], litters per year [@white2004does] and longevity [@wilkinson2002life, @zammuto1986life].
+While a specialist in

 2 or 3 questions.

+### Global properties
   - gain some understanding of a system

      - predictability